 In the next photograph, note the change of shirt colour, he is seated in the front row , second from the left.

-The following photograph of 4 young men on a mission makes one wander exactly what they are up to.
-The one on the left has the shears but unfortunately the bottom of the photograph was cropped so one can only guess that the other three had rakes.
+The following photograph of four young men on a mission makes one wander exactly what they are up to.
+The one on the left has the shears but unfortunately the bottom of the photograph was cropped, so one can only guess that the other three had rakes.
 They are from l to r : Harold Wimpenny, Arthur Sanderson, George Charlesworth and Arthur Buckley.

-He formed the Netherthong Male Voice Choir in 1926 when he was still only 21 but I have given the history of the Choir and all it successes a separate chapter.
+He formed the Netherthong Male Voice Choir in 1926 when he was still only 21, but I have given the history of the Choir a separate chapter.

 In 1927 he appeared in the Netherthong production of H.M.S.
 Pinafore.
 The photograph is titled Nether Thong P.C.S.S.
 H.M.S.Pinafore Easter 1927, and Arthur is the sailor sitting right in the middle of the front row between two ladies.

 He was appointed choirmaster of All Saints Parish Church and took up his duties on Sunday, March 3 1929.
 At that time he was also a member of the Holmfirth Parish Church Choir, conductor of Netherthong Male Voice Choir, a member of Holme Valley Male Voice Choir and a principal in the Church Operatic Society.

-The next photograph is of 10 very smart men all in a row for whatever reason.
-Difficult to date but would fall between late 1920s/early 1930s.
-Seven of them have been identified so from the left : Morley Mallinson, George Charlesworth, Bill Buckley, Arthur Sanderson, Gilbert Bailey, ? , Leonard Hilson, ? , ?, Harold Wimpenny.
+The next photograph is of ten very smart men all in a row for whatever reason.
+Difficult to date, but could fall between late 1920s/early 1930s.
+Seven of them have been identified : so from the left : Morley Mallinson, George Charlesworth, Bill Buckley, Arthur Sanderson, Gilbert Bailey, ? , Leonard Hilson, ? , ?, Harold Wimpenny.

 His wife to be , Rachel Porter, was a member of the Holmfirth & District Amateur Operatic Society and she starred in their presentation of Our Miss Gibbs which ran from Nov 29 to Dec 3 1927.
 In the first photograph she is in the front row 3rd. from the left.
 In the second photograph she is seen in full costume and is the 2nd. from the left of the five girls.